priyajha23/girlHackathon/README.md

 This project provides a basic framework for refining and deploying a machine learning model to predict emission footprints based on various features.

----

-# Flask App for Emission Prediction

-This repository contains a Flask app that uses a trained machine learning model to predict CO2 emissions based on input data.
-The app provides an API endpoint that accepts JSON data and returns the predicted emissions.

-## Endpoint and Functionality
-API link of model:http://co2emsission.pythonanywhere.com/predict
-- Method: POST
-- Input: JSON data with an array of objects containing the following fields: `product_catetgory`, `from_city`, `to_city`, `Company`.
-- Output: JSON response with an array of predicted emissions, each containing a description and an emission value.

-The app performs the following steps:

-1. Load the trained model from the `model.pkl` file.
-2. Initialize the label encoders for the categorical features.
-3. Accept the input JSON data.
-4. Preprocess the input data by transforming the categorical features using the label encoders.
-5. Make predictions using the trained model.
-6. Create a response with a list of predicted emissions, including a description of the input data and the corresponding emission value.
-7. Return the response as a JSON object.